hivedb/docs/custom-objects/generate_adapter.md

 * Fields can be renamed and even changed from public to private or vice versa as long as the field number stays the same.
 * Fields can be removed, as long as the field number is not used again in your updated class.
 * Changing the type of a field is not supported.
 You should create a new one instead.
-* You have to provide `defaultValue` for new added non-nullable fields after enabling null safety.
+* You have to provide `defaultValue` for new non-nullable fields after enabling null safety.

 ## Enums